-1. Requests from the Public Defender's Office, defense attorney or impacted family that relate to a pending criminal case, particularly if the individual awaiting trial is in custody.

-- 2. Whether the request lists the name(s) of specific officer(s). - 3.
+- Whether the request is from the Requests from the Public Defender's Office, defense attorney or impacted family and that relates to a pending criminal case, particularly if the individual awaiting trial is in custody. - 2.
+Whether the request lists the name(s) of specific officer(s). - 3.
 Records related to current SFPD officers may be prioritized above records relating to former SFPD officers. - 4.
-Amount of time the request has been pending. - 5.
+Amount of t∓ime the request has been pending. - 5.
 Burden of fulfilling the request. - 6.
 Other factors supporting public interest in expedient disclosure.